Yahtzee Strategy: Slang and Jargon

 We here at the World Yahtzee Institute (WYI) take pride in our role as the people’s number one Yahtzee propaganda outlet.
 And it’s a role we take seriously, with local branches in nearly every Yahtzee-playing country on the planet.
 Our corporate headquarters has been likened to a futuristic wonderland, with its high-tech gaming equipment and state-of-the-art research facilities, but the daily 9-to-5 grind still takes its toll.
 So from time to time, we take a break from glorious number-crunching to answer letters about Yahtzee strategy from dice comrades across the globe.

-Readers in this week’s batch report being tripped up by ponderous insider Yahtzee lingo.
+Readers in this week’s batch report being tripped up by ponderous insider Yahtzee lingo and dice slang terms.
 Specialists in many fields, from medicine to music, have developed unique jargon to talk about their trade.
 Playing Yahtzee is no different – a distinct terminology flows naturally amongst fellow players.
 But not everyone is happy with the current state of affairs.
 A Yahtzeeist from Cardiff who chose to remain anonymous put it succinctly: “Enough with the slang, just get to the point!”
 Yahtzee slang is a normal extension of the game but is it possible to go too far?
 We’ll set the record straight.

 And as always, remember to use the Institute’s patented and guaranteed PROVEN Yahtzee strategy to build a tactical foundation before moving on to more advanced techniques.
 Reader letters may be lightly edited or condensed for clarity.